MLopez-Ibanez/irace/DEVEL-README.md

 7. make closeversion

+8. Check reverse dependencies:

+8.1.
+Try to run `./scripts/check-reverse`.
+It may require installing R package devtools, which requires Rcurl, which requires:

+    $ sudo apt-get install curl libcurl4-gnutls-dev

-8. Send package as a pre-release to:
+8.2.
+If it doesn't work send package as a pre-release to:

    * The maintainers of the packages listed in "Reverse suggests" or "Reverse depend" at https://cran.r-project.org/package=irace so they can check we